 4.1 Target variable

-Target variable was constructed by reducing the land use codes with the highest counts of Teranet records found in the Department of Geography’s land use dataset to three major land use classes.
+The target variable was constructed by reducing the land use codes with the highest counts of Teranet records found in the Department of Geography’s land use dataset to three major land use classes.
 Since many machine learning algorithms are subject to a frequency bias in which they place more emphasis on learning from data observations which occur more frequently, the three classes were selected to have a comparable number of Teranet records between themselves and thus produce a more balanced dataset.

 In addition, the chosen groupings of land use types combine categories that have a similar distribution of price and count of sales per coordinate pair between categories that form a single class.
 For example, detached and semi-detached houses and townhouses have a much smaller frequency of transaction and a higher median price per coordinate pair when compared to condos and strata townhouses.